-If you have the opportunity to actually go back to where you grew up, taking a walk through your old neighborhood.
+If you have the opportunity to go back where you grew up, take a walk through your old neighborhood.
 It might awaken lost childhood feelings and hidden thoughts that linger in your subconscious.
 It may even enlighten you to a better understanding of your life.

-Take a Walk With Me
+Take a Walk Back in Time

 Down Memory Lane

 Life doesn't just happen to us.
-We make it what it is.

-What We Can Learn from Trees
+We Can Learn From Trees

 As I reached the halfway point, I noticed I was passing the home of a childhood girlfriend.
 I wondered if she were still there.
 I thought about what she might look like now.
 Would I recognize her?
-Would she recognize me?
+Would she remember me?

 How silly, I thought, to be thinking of such things.
 After all, 50 years had passed.
 Most certainly she would be long gone from that neighborhood, living somewhere else in a new life, with new friends, possibly with a family of her own.

-Thinking more along those lines, I thought about other friends who once lived along the path I was walking.
+With that in mind, I thought about other friends who once lived along the path I was walking.
 I was wondering:

 - Where were they now?